glacials/twos.dev/src/This Website.md

 date: 2022-05
 ---

-# My Phone is Part of this Website’s CI/CD
-I have two goals for this website:

-1. It should be easy to write things
-2. It should be hard to break things

-## It Should Be Easy to Write Things
+# This Website’s Bespoke CD Pipeline
+The CD pipeline for twos.dev has two goals:

+1. Encourage writing
+2. Resist breaking

+## Encourage Writing

 I use [iA Writer](https://ia.net/writer) for writing drafts.
-It lets me get thoughts out quickly, without mucking about in code.
-However, I’d like not to have to do extra work to move them from there to the internet.
+It lets me get thoughts out quickly, without mucking about with formatting or DOM.
+However, I need to be able to muck about with formatting or DOM sometimes.

-That’s a straightforward task on its own, but being easy to write sometimes means having the ability to drop into code.
 For example, [Anonymously Autistic](autism.html) uses CSS gradients to render a spectrum.
-[The Pop-In](thepopin.html) uses media queries to show a different image to readers in dark mode.
+[The Pop-In](thepopin.html) uses media queries to show a different image in dark mode.

+From experience I know there’s no solution to this problem that allows me to stay in iA Writer even for the code parts, and that’s fine because I don’t want to be writing code in a Markdown editor.

 I need a way to keep things in iA Writer by default, but allow moving into my code editor if I need to get fancy.

 ## It Should Be Hard to Break Things